csc301-fall-2022/assignment-2-42-sonnyffff-caulesge/readme.md

 <h2>Deployment</h2>
-We uses Heroku to deploy our project.
+We use Heroku to deploy our project.
+We create a Heroku account and download CLI to deploy the project

 <h2>Testing Instructions</h2>